OVERVIEW of HILLTOPPER HEALTH SERVICES

 A free fluoride mouthrinse program, sponsored by Ohio Department of Health and Northeast Ohio Dental Hygienists Association, is available to all elementary students.
 Fluoride is an effective preventative treatment for dental cavities in children.
 Parental permission is required for participation in this program.

 When is my child sick enough to miss school?
-It is often difficult to make this judgement call, both for parents and school nurses.
+It is often difficult to make this judgment call, both for parents and school nurses.
 Below are guidelines school nurses use when determining when to send students home.
 These same guidelines may be useful to parents in deciding when to keep a child home in the morning.

 • Fever of 100 degrees or higher (without fever reducing medication)